Understanding Projectile Motion with Derivations

 Writing Velocity of approach (Vapp) first :

-String Pulley Constraints are very commonly used in high school physics and mainly comes under Newton’s Laws of motion (NLM).
-This concepts are frequently asked in exams such as JEE Mains and even JEE Advanced !!
+Pulley Block Problems are very common in high school physics and mainly come under Newton’s Laws of Motion (NLM) chapter.
+These concepts are frequently asked in exams such as JEE Mains and even JEE Advanced.

 Remember the rules :